NIDUS Blog

 Line drawing of spotlight pointing to lower right corner

-Delirium Research Hub Spotlight – Eyal Kimchi, MD, PhD
+Delirium Research Hub Spotlight – Miles Berger, MD, PhD

 Every other month, the Delirium Research Hub selects an investigator and research study included in the Delirium Research Hub to feature as a Spotlight Investigator.
-This month, we are featuring Dr. Eyal Kimchi, MD, PhD for his study “Massachusetts General Hospital (MGH) Delirium Electroencephalography (EEG) Study.”
-This study investigates EEGs, a promising biomarker that has […]
+This month, we are featuring Dr. Miles Berger, MD, PhD for his study “Markers of Alzheimer’s Disease and Cognitive Outcomes after Perioperative Care (MADCO-PC).”
+This study investigates whether changes in […]

 Citing a published NIDUS blog post on your CV